 Anytime you set foot in a new country, you can expect to be surprised by the unexpected.
 One of the greatest things about travel is the anticipation of the unknown.
 On one hand, Malaysia is far more culturally different to an American than any European nation, but a big surprise were the similarities between the USA and Malaysia, which is a moderate Muslim country.
 Here are some observations from American eyes:

 Mega Malls and Air Conditioning

-Kuala Lumpur is filled with massive mega malls, with every major label you can think of represented, and more.
+Massive mega malls dot Kuala Lumpur.
+Every major label you can think of is represented.
 Being near the equator, Malaysia is hot year round, except in the mega malls.
 So locals all enjoy them because they’re so well air conditioned.
 Like the USA, the malls and other shops can be so cold that you might want to bring a sweater.
 Malaysia is by far more air-conditioned than the south of France, which was scorching this past summer when we visited.
 Malaysia’s mega malls also feature massive food courts, and like the USA, they feature lots of Asian food (no bourbon chicken though!).

 This is certainly more the case in Kuala Lumpur than other parts of the country.
 Cities in Borneo like Kota Kinabalu and Sandakan don’t have much more than McDonald’s (which is pretty much everywhere in the world outside North Korea, Belarus and Cuba), and KFC, which Malaysians absolutely love given how much of the colonel’s chicken dots the entire nation.
 But the mega malls in Kuala Lumpur blew us away with chains- TGI Friday’s, Chilli’s, Tony Roma’s, Auntie M’s, Haagen Daz, Domino’s Pizza, Subway and Kenny Roger’s Roasters, just to name a few of the same ones the USA has.